 The game is divided into two phases, "The donation phase" and "The auction phase", with the first one taking up roughly 2/3 of the playing time.

-At the end of the game, players compare their score in the diffrent type of categories, and the winner gets as many points as the die in that category is showing.
+At the end of the game, players compare their score in the different types of categories, and the winner gets as many points as the die in that category is showing.

-This part is a breeze, you shuffle the cards, removing a certain amount of face down cards depening on player count, put the dice on their correspondant spots, with the number 3 pointing upwards.
+This part is a breeze, you shuffle the cards, removing a certain amount of face-down cards depending on player count, put down the dice on their correspondent spots, with the number 3 pointing upwards.
 Boom, you are ready to go.

-Donation Phase: Players takes turn drawing cards from the stack.
+Donation Phase: Players take turns drawing cards from the stack.
 On a players turn he/she has to:

 - Take one card and add it to his/her hand.

-- Take one card and add it face down to the acution pile.
+- Take one card and add it face down to the auction pile.

-- Take the same ammount of cards as there are other players, put them face up on the table.
+- Take the same amount of cards as there are other players, put them face up on the table.

-The players draws one card at the time and has to decide what to do which each.
-This is a very simple mechanic which phase 1 revolves around, and it's brilliant;
+The players draw one card at the time and have to decide what to do which each.
+This is a very simple mechanic in which phase 1 revolves around, and it's brilliant;

-These are the choices that wll haunt you when it's your turn and it's great, the feeling when you've managed to give your opponents the worst cards, get the best one yourself, and the second best in the acution pile is simply amazing.
+These are the choices that will haunt you when it's your turn and it's great, the feeling when you've managed to give your opponents the worst cards, get the best one yourself, and the second-best in the auction pile is simply amazing.
 Press-your-luck mechanic at its finest.

-There are also cards that raises or lowers a categorys status with the Bishop.
+There are also cards that raise or lower a category's status with the Bishop.
 Mechanic wise this means you can raise or lower the value of one or two dice.
 These cards are extremely important at the end of the game.

-Auction Phase: The auction pile is shuffled and then the current player draws the top card, and makes bid for that card.
-The next player have an opportunity to bid higher or fold.
+Auction Phase: The auction pile is shuffled and then the current player draws the top card and makes a bid for that card.
+The next player has an opportunity to bid higher or fold.
 The player with the highest bid wins the card.
 In other words, a pretty standard auction procedure.